Neuromancer42/Sokoban/readme.md

 ## TODO
-1. add more maps
+- [x] 1. add more maps
-2. implement File IO, convert files into maps (actually, the map here is a function Coord → Tile)
+- [ ] 2. implement File IO, convert files into maps (actually, the map here is a function Coord → Tile)